maybegreat48/SC-CL/README.md

 You can load unencrypted YSC files using [External](https://github.com/maybegreat48/External).
 Do note that the --no-rsc7 flag must be passed to the compiler.
 See [SC-CL Sample Project](https://github.com/NativeFunction/SC-CL-SampleProject) for header files and an example project

-Please open a issue if you are facing build failures
+Please open a issue if you are facing build failures.
+Do not open issues related to feature requests as I am not even remotely capable of adding new features to SC-CL, we have to wait for the original authors or someone with enough experience with LLVM's codebase for that

 SC-CL
 ---------------------------------